jasikpark/unofficial-distractible-scoreboard/src/episodes/S1E11-Perfect-Crime.md

 host: "Bob"
 presenters: ["Mark", "Wade"]
 winner: "Mark"
+titles:
+  - title: "I did it for Love"
+    character: "Mark"
+  - title:
+      - "My player 2"
+      - "The Park Wettening.
+Aka Moistening of the park"
+    character: "Wade"
 description: 'This week Mark, Wade and Bob answer the age-old hypothetical question: what is the "perfect crime?"'
 scores:
   - score: "definitely some points"